Neera Tanden’s confirmation fight is the first morality play of post-Trump Washington

 “Leading an organization where people can thrive is a core value of Neera Tanden’s, and she has implemented concrete accountability avenues for all leaders at CAP,” wrote Daniella Gibbs Léger, executive vice president for communications and strategy at CAP.
 “Internal and public staff surveys have shown that the overwhelming majority of brilliant, hard-working people at CAP — more than a thousand over Tanden’s tenure — have indeed thrived.”

-Tanden’s management skills were briefly discussed at her confirmation hearings, but not in a serious way: Sen. Lindsey O. Graham (R-S.C.) read aloud some negative reviews of working at CAP posted anonymously to Glassdoor.com, which is like Yelp for workplaces.
+Tanden’s management skills were briefly discussed at her confirmation hearings, but not in a serious way: Sen. Lindsey O. Graham (R-S.C.) read aloud some negative reviews of working at CAP posted anonymously to Glassdoor.com, which is like Yelp for workplaces, and on which Tanden has actually received high marks.
 “June 2019: one out of five stars, ‘Terrible, absolutely horrible,’ ” said the senator.
 “October 2016: ‘Cool work but absurd management.’ ”

 Of course, Tanden’s ability to run a large organization was never the issue.